surifirstpin/Acubi_Tech_Doc/SQL_Runner_TD.md

 ## Tagged

 Tagged section is used to save the pre-written query and use it later as per the business requirement.

-All the created tags are visible in tagged section.
 **Follow the below steps to create TAG:**

 Under query section Click **Tag** Button, it will pop up Create query Tag window :